Articles related to Migraine:

-Migraines can be mild migraines, or moderate migraines, but people talk about the really severe ones.
-The pounding, pulsating pain usually affects only one side of your head and is made worse by movement or action.
+There are mild and moderate migraines, but when people say migraine they usually are talking about the severe ones.
+The pounding, pulsating pain, which usually affects only one side, is made worse by movement or action.
 During a migraine people want to stay still and be left alone.
 These headaches can be as short as 2 hours or last as long as 72 hours.
-Many people say they go to sleep with a migraine and wake the next morning feeling fine with no headache.
-Others migraineurs are not so lucky.
-As commented above, along with the headache comes nausea and maybe vomiting.
-At times some sufferers feel a bit better once they can “lose the contents of their stomach.”
-Also, one is often very sensitive to light (photophobia), and to noise (dysacusia), and sometimes to aromas and odors.
-Sometimes even a good aroma, like cooking food, can seem awful and “turn one’s stomach”.
-About 1 in 3 people who get migraines have some kind of warning that a headache is coming.
-It’s sometimes a change in vision, the aura, or some other feeling that tells them that a headache is on the way.
+Many people say they go to sleep with a migraine and wake the next morning feeling fine.
+Others are not so lucky.
+When there’s nausea at times some sufferers feel a bit better once they can “lose the contents of their stomach.”
+In addition to being sensitive to lights and sounds, there can be sensitivity to aromas and odors.
+Sometimes even a good smell, like the aroma of food cooking, can seem awful and “turn one’s stomach”.

-As We Said Above – It’s Not Just a Headache
+As We Keep Saying – It’s Not Just a Headache

 With the good medicines we have now people have noticed another thing about migraine headaches.
-There is more to it than just the headache and other obvious symptoms.
-After taking the right medication the headache, nausea, and other more obvious symptoms ease and eventually go away.
-But the other less obvious symptoms such as no motivation, little energy, dragging tiredness stay around a bit longer.
+After taking the right medicine the headache, nausea, and other more obvious and awful symptoms ease and within a few hours go away.
+But there are other less obvious symptoms such as no motivation, little energy, and dragging tiredness might stay around a bit longer.
 When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
-Once the medication is fully effective the person feels just fine.
+Once the right medicine has time to be fully effective the person feels just fine.

-There’s an old saying in medicine, a bit of medical philosophy.
-If you want to live a long and healthy life, develop a minor medical condition at a young age, and then take care of that condition and yourself for the rest of your life.
-Though you might feel like you want to die in the midst of the worst migraine, migraine syndrome is one of those minor medical conditions.
-They don’t kill you.
-Having them is awful, to be sure.
-But they make you sensitive to your surroundings and yourself.
+Migraines don’t kill you.
+They make you sensitive to your surroundings and make you get to know yourself.
 They make you aware of what is good for your health and what bad behaviors you need to avoid.
 They make you examine more carefully what and when you eat and drink.
 Maybe you’ll decide to cut back on alcoholic beverages.
-Maybe you will want to smoke less.
+Or, that you will want to smoke less.
 Follow a better schedule, get regular exercise and sleep.
-Stay away from too much stress and get away from stress if it envelops you.
-And you’re motivated to see your medical care provider now and again for your headaches.
+Stay away from too much stress and get away from stress if it comes your way.
+And you’re motivated to see your doctor now and again for your headaches.
 A good roadmap, indeed, for a long and healthy life.

-National Institutes of Health, National Institute of Neurological Disease and Stroke
+NIH, National Institute of Neurological Disease and Stroke Migraine Information Page

-National Library of Medicine (United States), Medline Plus
+National Library of Medicine Medline Plus on Migraine